-The benefit amount is determined by the school based upon the number of days the Student participated in virtual learning, was in quarantine, or was out of school due to illness for at least 5 consecutive school days or the school had a delayed start or closure for 5 consecutive days or more.
-Individual eligibility was calculated by determining number of days eligible (based on above conditions) x $5.86 (USDA approved daily amount for free breakfast and lunch).
+The benefit amount is determined by the school based upon the number of days the Student participated in virtual learning, was in quarantine, or was out of school due to COVID-19 illness or the school had a delayed start or closure.
+Individual eligibility is calculated by determining number of days eligible (based on above conditions) x $6.82 (USDA approved daily amount for free breakfast, lunch and snack).

 Do you have the correct mailing address and the number of children that are in the household?

-The mailing address for the P-EBT card and number of eligible children was provided by the school.
-This is the information used to issue the P-EBT benefits.
+The mailing address for the P-EBT card and number of eligible children is provided by the school.
+This is the information used to issue the P-EBT Benefits.

 Are P-EBT Benefits going to be deposited on the SNAP/TANF EBT card?

-No. The fall issuance of P-EBT benefits will not be issued on the active EBT card for SNAP and/or TANF recipients.
-A P. EBT card will be mailed for each eligible student in the household.
+No. The issuance of P-EBT benefits will not be issued on the active EBT card for SNAP and/or TANF recipients.
+A P-EBT card will be mailed for each eligible student in the household.

 I have not received my card.